ON00dev/Smali.Smali/README.md

 ![Example Image](https://github.com/ON00dev/Smali.Smali/blob/main/utils/Img_exemple_Terminal.PNG)

-## What's Inside the Cauldron? 🧙‍♂️
+## What does the Repo do? ✨

 1. **Extract APK Files**: Unzip your APK and delve into its inner secrets.
 2. **Decompile DEX to Smali**: Break down those `.dex` files into readable Smali code.

-## How to Use the Spellbook 🪄📜
+## Run the Repo. ✨

-1. **Prepare your ingredients**:
-   - An APK file.
-   - `baksmali.jar` for decompiling DEX to Smali.
-   - The Python packages: `colorama`.

-2. **Run the Magic**:
-   - Clone the repository.
-   - Install the required packages: `pip install -r requirements.txt`.
+Clone the repository: `git clone https://github.com/ON00dev/Smali.Smali.git` Install the required packages: `pip install -r requirements.txt`.
-   - Keep `baksmali.jar` in the directory `./tools`.
+Keep `baksmali-2.5.2.jar` in the directory `./tools`.
-   - Run the script: `python3 smali_smali.py`.
+Run the script: `python3 SmaliSmali.py`.
-   - Follow the interactive prompts to guide your transformation journey.
+Follow the interactive prompts to guide your transformation journey.

-3. **Marvel at the Results**:
+## Marvel at the Results.

-   - Your APK will be unzipped.
+Your APK will be unzipped.
-   - Smali code will be extracted and optionally saved.
+Smali code will be extracted and optionally saved.

 ## Example Smali Code 📝